sazonovanton/SirChatalot/README.md

 * Telegram.AccessCodes: A comma-separated list of access codes that can be used to add users to the whitelist.
 If no access codes are provided, anyone who not in the banlist will be able to use the bot.
 * Telegram.RateLimitTime: The time in seconds to calculate user rate-limit.
 Optional.
 * Telegram.GeneralRateLimit: The maximum number of messages that can be sent by a user in the `Telegram.RateLimitTime` period.
 Applied to all users.
 Optional.
+* Telegram.LegacyMode: If set to `True`, bot will use old architecture.
+See *Possible breaking changes*.
+Optional, default is `False`.
 * OpenAI.SecretKey: The secret key for the OpenAI API.
 * OpenAI.ChatModel: The model to use for generating responses (`gpt-3.5-turbo`, `gpt-3.5-turbo-16k` are available for [GPT-3.5](https://platform.openai.com/docs/models/gpt-3-5), `gpt-4`, `gpt-4-32k` are available for [GPT-4](https://platform.openai.com/docs/models/gpt-4)).
 * OpenAI.ChatModelPrice: The [price of the model](https://openai.com/pricing) to use for generating responses (per 1000 tokens, in USD).